GPU-aware I/O

 Kokkos version >= 3.7 is required to enable the GPU backend in ADIOS2

-Writing GPU code
+Writing GPU buffers

 The following is a simple example of writing data to storage directly from a GPU buffer allocated with CUDA relying on the automatic detection of device pointers in ADIOS2.
-The ADIOS2 API is identical to codes using Host buffers for both the read and write logic.

 float *gpuSimData;